mwhsu/shoutout-24c1d/content/pages/index.md

     title: Scale Micro-influencer campaigns in five minutes or less
     subtitle: >-
       Shoutouts is the fastest way to start your campaign.
-We jump-start any campaign by finding, managing and paying influencers for you.
+We jump-start any campaign by finding, managing and paying influencers to shoutout your brand.
     actions:
       - label: Start a campaign
         url: /contact